 The Douglas fir tree is an evergreen conifer native to North America, although most people recognize it as one of the most popular Christmas trees.
+It’s also one of the main ingredients in our personal essential oil diffuser blend, Forest MONQ.
 Although Douglas fir is the most widely used name, it is also referred to as Oregon pine, red fir, and Douglas spruce.
 Its botanical name, Pseudotsuga menziesii, literally translates to ‘false hemlock’, as it is not a true fir tree.

 Even though many people associate Douglas fir trees with the holidays and the scents of winter, this popular tree has a long history of both practical and medicinal use.
 The needles, bark, pitch, and other parts were used by Native Americans in many aspects of their day-to-day lives.
 Nowadays, most people aren’t aware of the therapeutic properties of the Douglas fir tree.
 With the rise in popularity of essential oils, its benefits can be brought to light once again.

 History of the Douglas Fir

 David Douglas, a Scottish botanist in the Pacific Northwest in the 1820s, gave the tree its common name Douglas fir.
 He came on an expedition to find plants, and brought back over 200 plant specimens to Britain!
 One of these plants was the Douglas fir, and it still grows in Great Britain today.1